ideal-postcodes/core-browser-bundled/README.md

 #### core-browser.umd.ie11.min.js

 - **UMD compatible**
 - Transpiles core-browser to target IE11 as minimum browser version.
 This will create a fixed target bundle over time.
-The tradeoff to this is larger JS payload and worse performance.
+The tradeoff to this is larger script payload.

 #### core-browser.esm.min.js